 Mammoth redwood wilderness ... treasure piled to the sky !

 Did You Know?

 According to Kirk Douglas

 in his autobiography "The Ragman's Son", he agreed to act in this film for free, in order to end his contract with Warner Bros.
 He later said, "It's a bad movie."
 See more

 In the beginning of the film, Jim Fallon appears in the window opening the divided curtain with both hands.
 Then the curtain on his right-hand side remains open while he holds the other part with his left hand.
 In the following shot from inside, the part on his right-hand side is closed.
 See more

-Remake of The Valley of the Giants
+Remake of Valley of the Giants

-Sung by the Quakers See more
+Lyrics by Dave Radford See more